 For those who lose all control of their alcohol use, a break will not be enough.
 Once addiction has been developed, the individual needs serious medical help.
 Merely stopping alcohol on your own is not enough to deal with tolerance.

 Alcohol withdrawal is deadly for those who consume excessive amounts and can cause delirium tremens (DTs) or seizures.
 These severe disorders can cause death.
 If you are a heavy drinker who wishes to stop drinking, you must immediately seek out professional help.

 Thrillest.
 Why You Should Take a Break From Weed.
-Retrieved from from https://www.thrillist.com/eat/nation/cannabis-tolerance-break-taking-a-break-from-weed
+Retrieved from from from https://www.thrillist.com/eat/nation/cannabis-tolerance-break-taking-a-break-from-weed

 Harm Reduction Coalition.
 Tolerance.
-Retrieved from from https://harmreduction.org/issues/overdose-prevention/overview/overdose-basics/opioid-od-risks-prevention/tolerance/
+Retrieved from from from https://harmreduction.org/issues/overdose-prevention/overview/overdose-basics/opioid-od-risks-prevention/tolerance/

 Zorick, T., Nestor, L., Miotto, K., Sugar, C., Hellemann, G., Scanlon, G., . . .
 London, E. D. (2010, October).
 Withdrawal symptoms in abstinent methamphetamine-dependent subjects.
 Retrieved from from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071736/